amkherad/ShellScript/README.md

 return 2 * factorial(20);
 ```

+* Expressions are parsed from left to right.
 * Sometimes expressions will be truncated into multiple helper variables.
 * Constant expressions will be calculated at compile-time. (i.e. 1024 * 2 will generate 2048 constant value)
 * Both void methods or non-void methods will be inlined if there's only one statement inside.